gearglow/ReptiliaWithATwist/The List - Outtakes.md

 Gasps filled the courtroom.
 Madam Bones glared down through her monocle.
 "You claim the Imperius defense, then?"

 Peter shook his head as Barrister Eberhardt stood.
-"No, madam. _Duress,_ not compulsion.
+"No, madam.
+It's a bit more complicated than that.
 I have here a list of questions my client has consented to.
 We think the court will find them... _enlightening._" He waved his wand, sending copies floating to the assembled court.

 Madam Bones' eyes widened so much her monocle fell out as she read the parchment.
 "A _full_ follow-up to anything of interest that arises?"